 Right after wrapping the hook’s shank, get the other ending of the fishing line and put it slowly into the eye of the hook from back to front.

 Lastly, move your leader line’s other end steadily as you hold the hook to tighten it and provide you a firm grip.
 This step is the most essential in this method, so you have to make sure that the knot is firm properly in the shank of the hook.

-Cut the excess tag end so you can have the exact snell knot that you need to improve and increase the number of fish you can catch.
+Cut the excess tag end so you can have the exact Snell knot that you need to improve and increase the number of fish you can catch.

 That is almost everything that you need to know for this tutorial.
 I believe you will agree that the two methods are simple and easy.

-For as long as you are following the steps that I discussed in this article along with your passion and willingness, you can surely become skillful in fastening your hooks to your line.
-I hope this another writing piece of mine has helped you to learn how to tie hooks.
-I also wish that you can now catch more fishes with your snelled hooks.
+As long as you are following the steps that I discussed in this article, along with your passion and willingness, you can surely become skillful in fastening your hooks to your line.
+I hope this other writing piece of mine has helped you to learn how to tie hooks.
+I also wish that you could now catch more fish with your Snelled hooks.